chintanboghara/Boardify/README.md

 # Boardify

-A simple, intuitive, and fully responsive Kanban board to manage your tasks efficiently—powered by modern web technologies and easily deployable via Docker and Terraform.
+A simple, intuitive, and fully responsive Kanban board to manage your tasks efficiently, powered by modern web technologies and easily deployable via Docker and Terraform.

 ## Features